Genealogical numbering systems: Ahnentafel

 Ahnentafel, also known as the Eytzinger Method, Sosa Method, and Sosa-Stradonitz Method, allows for the numbering of ancestors beginning with a descendant.
 This system allows one to derive an ancestor's number without compiling the complete list, and allows one to derive an ancestor's relationship based on their number.
 The number of a person's father is twice their own number, and the number of a person's mother is twice their own, plus one.
-For instance, if John Smith is 10, his father is 20, and his mother is 21.
+For instance, if John Smith is 10, his father is 20, and his mother is 21, and his daughter is 5.

 In order to readily have the generation stated for a certain person, the Ahnentafel numbering may be preceded by the generation.
 This method's usefulness becomes apparent when applied further back in the generations: e.g. 08-146, is a male preceding the subject by 7 (8-1) generations.
 This ancestor was the father of a woman (146/2=73) (in the genealogical line of the subject), who was the mother of a man (73/2=36.5), further down the line the father of a man (36/2=18), father of a woman (18/2=9), mother of a man (9/2=4.5), father of the subject's father (4/2=2).
 Hence, 08-146 is the subject's father's father's mother's father's father's mother's father.

 The atree or Binary Ahnentafel method is based on the same numbering of nodes, but first converts the numbers to binary notation and then converts each 0 to M (for Male) and each 1 to F (for Female).
 The first character of each code (shown as X in the table below) is M if the subject is male and F if the subject is female.
 For example 5 becomes 101 and then FMF (or MMF if the subject is male).
 An advantage of this system is easier understanding of the genealogical path.

 The first 15 codes in each system, identifying individuals in four generations, are as follows: